SartreShao/function-visualization/README.md

 This project is designed to analyze function calls within a JavaScript project and generate visual diagrams of the function call hierarchy using Mermaid.js.

+**Note: Currently, this tool only supports .js and .vue files

 ## Features

 - Extracts all defined functions from the project.